 Recognizing the complexities of the work processes supporting invasive procedures, The Joint Commission believes that delegation of site marking to another individual is acceptable in limited situations as long as the individual is familiar with the patient and involved in the procedure.
-These include:
+These individuals would include the following:

--Individuals who are permitted through a postgraduate education program to participate in the procedure -A licensed individual who performs duties requiring collaborative or supervisory agreements with a licensed independent practitioner.
+- Individuals who are permitted through a postgraduate education program to participate in the procedure. - A licensed individual who performs duties requiring collaborative or supervisory agreements with a licensed independent practitioner.
 These individuals include advanced practice registered nurses (APRNs) and physician assistants (PAs).